-In terms of improvement, the Panel recommends that the Bahrain Polytechnic and/ or the School of Creative Media should:
+In terms of improvement, the Panel recommends that Bahrain Polytechnic and or the School of Creative Media and should:

-- 1. Revise the aims of the programme considering internal and external stakeholders' feedback. - 2.
-Ensure that all the Course Intended Learning Outcomes are appropriately mapped to the Programme Intended Learning Outcomes, including those of optional courses. - 3.
-Ensure that all the Course Descriptors include the prescribed textbooks and 'further reading' resources. - 4.
-Include a section in the Programme Approval Document related to the teaching and learning methods to ensure the consistency of the programme's teaching and learning practices. - 5.
-Expedite the development of the e-learning procedures and to be fully incorporated into the Teaching and Learning Policy.
+- 1. Ensure that all the Course Intended Learning Outcomes are appropriately mapped to the Programme Intended Learning Outcomes, including those of optional courses. - 2.
+Ensure that all the BVIS Course Descriptors include the prescribed textbooks and 'further reading' resources. - 3.
+Include a section in the Programme Approval Document related to the teaching and learning methods to ensure the consistency of the programme's teaching and learning practices. - 4.
+Expedite the development of the e-learning procedures and to be fully incorporated into Bahrain Polytechnic's Teaching and Learning Policy. - 5.
+Ensure the consistency of admission requirements in all related documents.

-- 6. Ensure the consistency of admission requirements in all related documents. - 7.
-Benchmark the Foundation English course assessment against CEFR/Oxford tests to ensure equality of pass standards between English placement test and foundation English. - 8.
-Develop mechanisms to monitor staff turnover and ensure the retention of highly qualified academic staff. - 9.
-Ensure the availability of adequate facilities and services to cater for the needs of disabled students. - 10.
-Ensure that the printed books are regularly revised and updated. - 11.
-Develop and implement a mechanism to measure the extent to which the Course and Programme Intended Learning Outcomes are achieved. - 12.
-Develop clear guidelines about the acceptable similarity percentage to ensure a consistent implementation and common understanding across all stakeholders. - 13.
-Consider increasing the percentage of the moderated students' work for courses with a high number of students. - 14.
-Ensure gathering feedback from industry supervisors and employers post the Cooperative Learning Project. - 15.
-Develop a Web Media Project guide that would clearly delineate the roles and responsibilities of each stakeholder in this course. - 16.
-Investigate and resolve the reasons behind the high percentage of students unsatisfied with the organisation of the Web Media Project course. - 17.
-Develop a mechanism for evaluating and improving the quality assurance management system and ensure that academic and support staff have a common understanding of their individual roles in ensuring the effectiveness of the quality assurance provision. - 18.
-Evaluate and strengthen the process of following up on the implementation of improvement actions within the SCM and ensure consistent documentation. - 19.
-Expand the scope of benchmarking to include similar degree programmes in Bahrain, regionally or internationally. - 20.
-Revise and formalise the process of Curriculum Advisory Group selection and operation. - 21.
+- 6. Benchmark the Foundation English course assessment against CEFR / Oxford tests to ensure equality of pass standards between English placement test and foundation English. - 7.
+Develop mechanisms to monitor staff turnover and ensure the retention of highly qualified academic staff. - 8.
+Ensure the availability of adequate facilities and services to cater for the needs of disabled students. - 9.
+Ensure that the printed books are regularly revised and updated. - 10.
+Develop and implement a mechanism to measure the extent to which Course and Programme Intended Learning Outcomes are achieved. - 11.
+Develop clear guidelines about the acceptable similarity percentage to ensure a consistent implementation and common understanding across all stakeholders. - 12.
+Ensure that the Academic Integrity and Honesty Policy is consistently implemented and that all stakeholders are well-aware of the related processes and penalties. - 13.
+Consider moderating a larger sample of students' work for courses with a high number of students. - 14.
+Update the Course Descriptors for the three courses VC8408, VC8301 and VC8409 indicating 'Must Pass: True'. - 15.
+Ensure that sufficient feedback is provided by the students on the capstone project components. - 16.
+Develop a mechanism for evaluating and improving the Quality Assurance management system and ensure that academic and support staff have a common understanding of their individual roles in ensuring the effectiveness of the Quality Assurance provision. - 17.
+Evaluate and strengthen the process of following up on the implementation of improvement actions within the School of Creative Media and ensure consistent documentation. - 18.
+Revise the benchmarking process and criteria to be more comprehensive covering the programme content, learning outcomes, aims, teaching and learning methods, among other aspects and to be undertaken on a regular basis to allow comparability of academic standards locally, regionally, and internationally. - 19.
+Revise and formalise the process of Curriculum Advisory Group selection and operation. - 20.
 Conduct formal studies with targeted data that enable the scoping of the labour market and the national and societal needs, to ensure that the programme is relevant and up-to-date.